 If your product doesn't fall under an applicable category please select "Item doesn't have ingredients."
 If you are in an applicable category and not exempt you will need to list ingredients in order to be RangeMe Verified.

-Add an image of your nutritional label as it appears on the packaging of your product.
+Does your product have a nutritional label: Add an image of your nutritional label as it appears on the packaging of your product.

 Note: Although the nutritional label is an optional field, if your product falls under an applicable category a nutritional label will be required to get RangeMe Verified.